bliptrip/Awesom-O/docs/SoftwareDesign.md

     * Two different picture loop methods::
         * Burst Mode: Take a burst of pictures right after each other, with a long sleep between bursts.
         * Sequential Mode: Take pictures with a long sleep between pictures.
+    * Current Route State: Highlight where the software thinks the camera currently is, and show a current preview taken from camera.
+        * Goto Home
+        * Start Route
+        * Pause/Resume Route
+        * Stop Route

 ## Controller (Backend)
 * Camera Access/Control Primitives